Aceuuu08/CSE_FlaskProject/README.md

-# CSE_FlaskProject
+# GAMING ROSTER MANAGEMENT

-# LOTA, ARVIN CLARK T.
+## LOTA, ARVIN CLARK T.
 ## BSCS3 - B1

-# GAMING ROSTER MANAGEMENT

 ### You need the following to run the program:
 ### 1. MySQL